Movatterモバイル変換

 SpouseLori Perkovich (m.
 2019)

-Robert Henry Pockrass (born March 1, 1969) is an American motorsports journalist and on-air talent forFox Sports who coversNASCAR andIndyCar.
+Robert Pockrass (born March 1, 1969) is an American motorsports journalist and on-air talent forFox Sports who coversNASCAR andIndyCar.

 Early life